ehrpg/qstar/docs/character/index.md

 A character is defined by:

-* A race,
+* A Race,
 * Attributes,
-* currencies,
+* Acquisitions,
-* experience,
+* Experience,
-* pools, and
+* Secondary Characteristics, and
-* traits, such as perks and flaws.
+* Traits, such as Perks and Flaws.

 ## Race